Salmon Gums, Western Australia: Climate

 Salmon Gums has a mild semi-arid climate (Köppen BSk).
 According to both the Köppen and Trewartha classifications for humid climates it is thermally subtropical, the months of January and February exceeding 22 C and all months exceeding 10 C on average, though by the Köppen criteria for arid climates and the classification used by the Australian Bureau of Meteorology its yearly average (being less than 18 C) is insufficient to qualify as such.

-Like many near-coastal areas of Australia, the climate is dominated by periodic exchanges between hot, dry air from the desert interior and cooler, humid air from the ocean, exemplified by the very large gulf between its averages and extreme high temperatures, the 1991–2020 normals placing the average yearly record high as 43.0 C and the highest ever recorded being 46.3 C on 28 January 2011 and 20 February 2024.
-With its semi-arid, relatively high-latitude and mildly-elevated location from the moderating influences of the ocean, Salmon Gums can be one of the coldest places in Western Australia—its record low minimum of -6.1 C on 15 August 1970 is the fourth coldest record low and sixth coldest temperature recorded in the state, while its record low maximum of 5.6 C on 16 July 1946 is tied for the coolest in the state.
+Like many near-coastal areas of Australia, the climate is marked by periodic variations between hot, dry air from the desert interior and cooler, humid air from the ocean.
+That is exemplified by the significant difference between its average and extreme high temperatures, the 1991–2020 period recording an average yearly record high of 43.0 C the highest-ever being 46.3 C on 28 January 2011 and 20 February 2024.

+With its semi-arid climate, relatively high-latitude, and its slightly elevated location lessening the moderating influences of the ocean, Salmon Gums can be one of the coldest places in Western Australia—its record low minimum of -6.1 C on 15 August 1970 is the fourth coldest record low and sixth coldest temperature recorded in the state, while its record low maximum of 5.6 C on 16 July 1946 is tied for the coolest in the state.
 Per the 1991–2020 normals, the average yearly record low is -3.0 C, placing it within USDA hardiness zone 9b and Australian National Botanic Gardens hardiness zone 3.
 An average of 70 days per year reach or exceed 30 C, putting it within American Horticultural Society heat zone 7.

-Precipitation is relatively evenly distributed throughout the year, but is dramatically more erratic and heavier per event on average in the summer than in the winter.
+Precipitation is relatively evenly distributed throughout the year, but tends to be much more erratic in summer, with some heavy rain occasionally occurring during that time.